 We availed a Nami + Vivaldi Ski Resort tour on Klook for our Day 2.
-This tour is only available during the winter and it costs P3,267 with ski lessons.
-It is cheaper when you’ll just avail the sightseeing tours (P2669).
+This tour is only available during the winter, and it costs P3,267 with ski lessons.
+It is cheaper when you’ll just avail sightseeing tours (P2669).

 7:00 AM – Meeting time with Klook

 Do not be late.
-They are quite strict with time.
-They can wait for 10 minutes only.
-There are 3 pick up place – Hongdae, Myeongdong and Dongdaemun.
+Klook is quite strict with time and can wait for 10 minutes only.
+There are three pick-up places – Hongdae, Myeongdong and Dongdaemun Stations.

 09:00 AM – Nami Island

-Nami Island is beautiful at winter, with the leave-less trees and sunny weather.
+Nami Island is beautiful in winter, with the leave-less trees and sunny weather.
 From Gapyeong, we rode the shuttle boat to Nami Island and walked along the Pine lane until we reached the end.
-There’s no already snow when we went but I think it will more gorgeous if it still have.
+There’s no already snow when we went, but I think it will be gorgeous if it still has.
 Legit winter sonata feels.

-We were given only until noontime to enjoy Nami Island and it is not enough to tour around the island.
-We didn’t even got the chance to eat dak galbi.
-But that’s the downside of getting a tour anyway, everything will be fast-paced.
+We were given only until noontime to enjoy Nami Island, and it is not enough to tour around the island.
+We didn’t even get the chance to eat dak galbi, but that’s the downside of getting a tour anyway.
+Everything will be fast-paced.

 12:30 PM – Ski Clothes Rental

 Before going to the ski resort, we stopped by a ski rental clothes and got ourselves the conspicuous ones.
-This is already included in the package so you don’t have to pay anything.
+These clothes were already included in the package, so you don’t have to pay for anything.

-In Vivaldi Ski Resort, we were divided on the activities we availed.
+In Vivaldi Ski Resort, we were divided into the activities we availed.
 The aunties availed the Vivaldi Ski Resort tour only while the millennial group got the ski/snowboard lessons.
-I got the ski lesson since I researched that it is a lot easier (and cheaper too!) than the snowboard.
+I got the ski lesson since I researched that it is a lot easier and cheaper than the snowboard.

-Our guide taught us the basics (how to go forward, backward and brake) before we head up to the beginner’s slope.
-I availed the unlimited ski lift ride (+1000 PHP) to reach the top of the slope and have the full experience of skiing.
-I was struggling on going down the first time but was able to get it after some hours.
-My body hurts after but no regrets on trying this activity.
+Our guide taught us the basics (how to go forward, backward, and brake) before we head up to the beginner’s slope.
+I also bought the unlimited ski lift ride (+1000 PHP) to reach the top of the hill and have the full ski experience.
+I was struggling with going down the first time but was able to get it after some hours.
+My body hurts after but no regrets.

 P.S.
-Bring some efficascent oil if you’ll try skiing/snowboarding.
+Bring some efficascent oil if you’re skiing/snowboarding.

 4:30 PM – Travel back to Seoul

 They are very strict with time.
-Everyone must be on the waiting area at 4:30 PM.
+Everyone must be in the waiting area at 4:30 PM.

-Since we didn’t had any rice meal the whole day, we decided to try the unlimited samgyupsal near our airbnb.
-It’s only P500/head but has a 2-hours limit.
+Since we didn’t have any rice meal the whole day, we decided to try the unlimited samgyupsal near our Airbnb.
+It costs P500/head but has a 2-hours limit.